smartcontractresearchforum/docs/en/grants_impact_award.md

 - funding a project
 - conference travel
-- charitable donations to an endowment in lieu
+- charitable donations in lieu
 - credits for compute resources, archive nodes, etc.
 - supporting a blockchain-related organization or event of your choice